Journal Entry – Definition, Types, Examples & How to Record It

 Journal entries are used to record all the business transactions systematically.
 They provide a clear and detailed record of how each transaction affects various accounts.
 This makes it easier to prepare accurate financial reports, comply with accounting standards, and generate financial statements.

-4) How to close revenue accounts journal entry?
+4) How to close revenue accounts journal entries?

 To close revenue accounts, make a journal entry transferring balances from revenue accounts to the income summary account.
 Debit each revenue account’s whole value to zero, then credit the income summary account with the total revenue amount.
-This method guarantees that revenue accounts have a zero balance for the following period, while net income is moved to the retained earnings account via consecutive closure entries.
+This guarantees that revenue accounts have a zero balance for the following period.

 5) What effect does journal entry have on the accounts?